-Connecting beyond the classroom…..
+Connecting beyond the classroom.

-In fact, we believe that much of what is learnt in the formal curriculum can be enriched by meaningful experiences beyond the classroom.
-We are shaped by our experiences as much as we are shaped by the curriculum.
-For this reason we have established a number of extra curricular opportunities to meet the needs and interests of our students.
+In fact, we believe that much of what is learnt in the formal curriculum can be enriched by meaningful experiences beyond the traditional learning spaces.
+We are shaped by our experiences as much as we are shaped by the curriculum, and for this reason, we have established a number of extra-curricular opportunities to meet the needs and interests of our students.

 Camps and Sleepovers

 Younger students (year one and two) enjoy a games afternoon, tea and a movie night culminating in a sleepover on the school grounds, while those in years three to six attend a three-day camp each year at various campsites within South Australia.
 Camps are linked to the units of learning and reinforce conceptual understanding beyond the classroom.